Cost information – Probate

 - Bankruptcy searches £1 or £2 per beneficiary.

 - £250 – £300 for posting in the London Gazette and in the local newspaper to protect against unexpected claims from unknown creditors.

 - If there is no Will or the estate consists of any shareholdings (stocks and bonds) there are likely to be additional costs that could vary significantly depending on the estate and how it is dealt with.
 We can give you a more accurate estimate once we have information from you.

 - Dealing with the sale or transfer of any property following the death would not be included.

 How long does it take?

-- We acted on behalf of the administrators of Mr B. Mr B left no will.
+We acted on behalf of the administrators of Mr B. Mr B left no will.
 We provided advice as to the distribution of the estate and entitlement to deal with the estate administration.
 We dealt with the report to the Inland Revenue, obtaining the grant and dealing with all the assets and distribution between the 5 children.
 The estate included a claim made by DWP in respect of overpaid state benefits.
-The administration took approximately 11 hours of work charged at rate of £275 plus VAT.
+The administration took approximately 10 hours of work.

-- Mrs W. We acted on behalf of the executors of Mrs W. Her will left her entire estate to her husband.
+Mrs W. We acted on behalf of the executors of Mrs W. Her will left her entire estate to her husband.
 We extracted the necessary information, obtained the grant of probate, cashed in the assets, dealt with the income tax return to date of death for Mrs W, dealt with the tax reporting affairs for the administration period and transferred the property to the surviving spouse.
-The matter was charged for on a time spent basis and our charges were £2930 plus VAT amounting to just over 10 hours work.
+The matter was charged for on a time spent basis and took just over 10 hours of work.